seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-As a result it turned out to be just a python script with 3 classes (rabbit, joy and roboclaw) and 2 threads with loops (one listens to the joystick updating the state the other sends commands in an endless loop to roboclaw over UART)
+In the end I just got a Python script with 3 classes (rabbit, joy and roboclaw) and 2 threads with loops (one listens to the joystick and updates the state, the other sends commands in an endless loop to roboclaw over UART)

 ---